2012 MONTANA COWBOY HALL OF FAME INDUCTEE DISTRICT 1

 Steve Marmon, Sr.(1862 – 1952)

-Steve then obtained employment as a cowboy, first working for the 04 Outfit on the Tongue River for about a year.
+Steve obtained employment as a cowboy, working for the 04 Outfit on the Tongue River for about a year.
 Later, he rode for several big outfits that ran cattle in eastern and central Montana.
 At one time, he helped trail a herd from the Sun River to the Redwater River.

 In the spring of 1887, Steve came to Williams County and Fort Buford where he worked for the Heddrich Brothers running a ferry boat.
-About 1891, Steve located a ranch near the Grinnell Post office east of Williston, North Dakota – a distance of forty miles.
+About 1891, Steve located a ranch near the Grinnell post office east of Williston, North Dakota, a distance of forty miles.

 One summer, Steve and Morg Marmon took the contract to plow fireguard along the Great Northern Railroad right-of-way from the Rocky Mountains to Williston, and another summer from the Rockies to Minot, North Dakota.
 To accomplish, this they shipped their horses and equipment to the mountains and plowed their way east, one gang plow on each side of the track, two furrows being sufficient.
 They had a man along to set up camp and help with the horses.
-They received fifty cents a mile per furrow for this.
+They received fifty cents a mile per furrow.

-Steve was elected second Sheriff of Williams County in 1892.
-While riding around the county as sheriff, he picked a good ranch location on the Blacktail Creek, about 18 miles north of Williston.
+Steve was elected second sheriff of Williams County in 1892.
+While riding around the county as sheriff, he picked a good ranch location on Blacktail Creek, about 18 miles north of Williston.
 In 1900, the sold his ranch near Grinnell and moved to the new location.
 Steve raised horses on the Blacktail Ranch.
 He ran between three and four hundred head, selling horses to homesteaders.
-He had a saddle horse, “Brownie” that he would ride to Minot in a days’ time from the ranch.
+He had a saddle horse, “Brownie,” that he would ride to Minot in a days’ time from the ranch.

 Steve said that it would take a hundred years to fill up the open range with farmers.
 He was wrong.
-In ten years, there was no further open range to run his horses, so he began looking for a different location to establish a new ranch.
+In ten years, there was no open range to run his horses, so he began looking for a different location to establish a new ranch.

 In 1915, he decided to move to Wolf Point, Montana, and located a ranch site twenty miles northwest of Wolf Point where the East Fork, West Fork, Middle Fork, and Dry Fork converge to become Wolf Creek.
-The horses ranged as far north as the Cottonwood Creek.
+The horses ranged as far north as Cottonwood Creek.

 It is said that when Steve drove the horses to Montana, he sent a milk cow along.
 When asked why he bothered to send one milk cow along, Steve replied, “I didn’t want the boys to run the horses too hard.”